vineetkia/vineetkia/README.md

 * I am [Vineet Kumar](https://www.linkedin.com/in/-vineet/).
 A Software Development Engineer working for <b>Openlink Financial NYC</b>.

-* I was a Microsoft Student Ambassador and Technical Head at Technology And Gaming CLUB - VIT Vellore.
+* I was a Microsoft Student Ambassador and Technical Head at <b>Technology And Gaming</b> CLUB - VIT Vellore.

 * I have experience in the field of Software Development, Linux Administration, Cyber Security, Kernel Optimization, DevSecOps, Cloud Services and Pentesting.